SpaceX successfully returns to launch with Iridium-1 NEXT Falcon 9 mission

 Crewed mission capabilities will help SpaceX expand its ability to serve contracts, since it can then serve the ISS for more than just supply runs.
 It also sets the stage for SpaceX’s future goals of providing missions to Mars, with a target initial date for those aspirations still set for 2024.

 SpaceX successfully began deploying the Iridium NEXT satellites as of around 11 AM PT/2 PM ET.
-The company also reported that it’s not receiving telemetry from the second stage due to an issue with the ground station communications, but will know shortly if the remaining satellites deployed as intended.
+All satellites were successfully deployed as of 11:13 AM PT / 2:12 PM PT, signalling a successful mission for the space company’s first flight back.

 0